-Display resolutions are consistent across all models with the Elemnt and Elemnt Roam featuring 240×400 resolution and the smaller Elemnt Bolt offering 240×320 resolution.
+Display resolutions are consistent across all models, with the Elemnt and Elemnt Roam featuring 240×400 resolution and the smaller Elemnt Bolt offering 240×320 solution.

-The biggest upgrade the Elemnt Roam gets is the Gorilla Glass color screen.
-The durable Gorilla Glass (which is widely used in smartphones) increases the screen’s clarity and avoid the need to use a screen protector.
+The most significant upgrade the Elemnt Roam gets is the Gorilla Glass color screen.
+The durable Gorilla Glass (which is widely used in smartphones) increases the screen’s clarity and avoids using a screen protector.

-All 3 models will all display up to 11 data fields although the larger Elemnt Roam and Elemnt screens offer better visibility.
+All 3 models will display up to 11 data fields, although the larger Elemnt Roam and Elemnt screens offer better visibility.